newAM/w5500-rs/examples/rp2040/README.md

 highest one that still round-trips 188-byte frames cleanly.
 Do not assume the requested value in the source is what the peripheral produced — measure it.

+`spiclock` waits 8 seconds before it starts, counting down over the serial port.
+That is deliberate: USB enumeration takes a few seconds, and this is the one binary that drives the bus into states it may not survive, so the port must be up and a terminal attached before any of that begins.

+It also yields to the executor between SPI transfers.
+On a single-threaded embassy executor a task whose awaits keep completing immediately is simply re-polled, and back-to-back DMA transfers do exactly that — starving the USB task that carries this binary's own output.
+An earlier version hammered thousands of transfers with no timer await, and the board never finished
+enumerating: it looked dead, with no diagnostic at all.
+If you extend this binary, keep a `Timer` await in any loop that issues many transfers.

 Every SPI operation in `spiclock` is wrapped in a timeout.
 A clock the board cannot sustain does not return an error: the transfer simply stalls, the DMA future never completes, and the executor stops polling — which starves the USB